IIIF/api/source/api/discovery/0.1/index.md

 #### 2.1.1.
 Level 0: Basic Resource List

 The core information required to provide a minimally effective set of links to IIIF resources is just the URIs of those resources.
-However, with the addition of a little JSON template around those URIs, we can be on the path towards a robust set of information that clients can use to optimize their processing.
+However, with the addition of some additional JSON structure wrapped around those URIs, we can be on the path towards a robust set of information that clients can use to optimize their processing.

 Starting with the IIIF resource URIs, we add an "Update" Activity wrapper around them.
 The order of the resources in the resulting list is unimportant, but each should only appear once.
 In terms of optimization, this approach provides no additional benefit over any other simpler list format, but is compatible with the following levels which introduce significant benefits.
 This is the minimum level for interoperability, while being compatible with the more detailed patterns described below.